Reviewed by Dr Seeta Shah, Medical Doctor & Nutritional Therapist, The Green Doctor

 How to choose the right pillow (if “no pillow” isn’t for you)

 Let’s face it, with all the options on the market, poor pillows shouldn’t come between you and a good night’s sleep.
 If you’re used to having a pillow to rest your head on and you don’t like to go without, you need to consider which one is most aligned with your comfort and needs.
 When you’re asleep, the aim is to have your head level with your spine.
-If you’re on your side, this pillow should have an adjustable or higher loft height to fill the gap between the mattress and your shoulder.
-If you like to sleep on your back, choose a pillow which is low and has contouring to avoid extension.
+If you’re on your side, this pillow should have an adjustable or higher loft to fill the gap between your shoulder and the mattress.
+If you like to sleep on your back, choose a low, contoured pillow to avoid extension.
 Stomach sleepers should try to find a pillow setup that transitions from lying on their front to a side sleeping position.

-If you’re suffering from neck or shoulder pain, our Hybrid Bamboo Pillow contains our innovation of CharcoCell Foam™ – a unique bamboo charcoal infusion with pressure-sensitive, third-generation memory foam that helps to provide personalised targeted support and alleviates aches.
+If you’re suffering from neck or shoulder pain, our Hybrid Bamboo Pillow features our innovation, CharcoCell Foam™ – a unique bamboo charcoal infusion with pressure-sensitive, 3rd-generation memory foam that provides personalised, targeted support and alleviates aches.

 Conclusion

-Pillows can be a successful sleeping aid in achieving a better night’s sleep, but only if they provide neutral alignment.
+Pillows can be an effective sleep aid for achieving a better night’s sleep, but only if they provide neutral alignment.
 To recap, side and back sleepers need a highly supportive and contouring pillow to fill in gaps and prevent hyperextension.
 Stomach sleepers are best suited to having a slim pillow or even none at all.
-If you sleep on your front, a pillow should be placed under the torso to reduce the curve in the back; the aim being to transition from the front to a side sleeping position.
+If you sleep on your front, a pillow should be placed under the torso to reduce the curve in the back; the aim is to transition from the front to a side sleeping position.

 FAQ